tguless/tulum/README.md

 While the numbers tell a compelling story, they don't capture the intangible benefits of owning in Tulum:

-- **Infrastructure Improvements:** The new Tulum International Airport and Maya Train are enhancing accessibility and are expected to drive long-term appreciation.
+- **Infrastructure Improvements:** The new Tulum International Airport (inaugurated in December 2023) [2] and Maya Train are enhancing accessibility and are expected to drive long-term appreciation.
 - **Personal Enjoyment:** Beyond investment returns, you gain a vacation home in one of the world's most beautiful destinations.
 - **Diversification:** Real estate in a different currency and market provides portfolio diversification benefits.
+- **Regulatory Environment:** Short-term rental regulation in Tulum remains lenient compared to other destinations, with local government not strictly enforcing licensing requirements [3], creating a favorable environment for vacation rental investors.

 ## Balancing Opportunity and Risk

 Tulum offers significant upside potential but isn't without challenges.
-The current oversupply situation means buyers must be selective and patient.
+The current market has seen some saturation, particularly in standard condos [4], meaning buyers must be selective and patient.
 Hurricane risk, seasonal fluctuations, and the complexities of foreign ownership require thoughtful planning.

 However, for investors willing to conduct proper due diligence and take a medium to long-term view, Tulum presents an opportunity to secure a cash-flowing asset in a destination with enduring global appeal.

 ---

+### Sources:

+[1] Airbtics, "Tulum, Airbnb Market Statistics & Data, Mexico," 2023-2024.
+[2] Naya Homes, "Is Tulum Real Estate a Good Investment?
+Tulum vs. Cancun: Vacation Rental Insights," 2023.
+[3] Airbtics, "Airbnb Rules in Tulum | Is short-term rental really allowed?," 2023.
+[4] Naya Homes, "Is Tulum Real Estate a Good Investment?
+Tulum vs. Cancun: Vacation Rental Insights," 2023.

 *This guide is based on market conditions as of mid-2025.
 Investment returns are projections based on historical data and reasonable assumptions but are not guaranteed.
 Always consult with qualified financial and legal advisors before making investment decisions.*